Fonts give life to your projects, and today you will find the best fonts to use for your Cricut (or other cutting machines) projects.

-To buy Cricut Fonts, you need to login to Design Space, choose the font you want to work with pay before you cut, print, or write.
+To buy Cricut Fonts, you need to log in to Design Space and choose the font you want to work with.
+Pay before cutting, printing, or writing.
 Unfortunately, there are no links for fonts :/

-- To learn how to write and cut fonts with your Cricut, check out this tutorial.
+- Check out this tutorial to learn how to write and cut fonts with your Cricut.

 - To learn how to use fonts you want to print with your Cricut, check out my full print then Cut tutorial.

-Your Cricut does come with a set of free fonts, so make sure to check them out to see if they suit your expectations.
+Your Cricut does come with a set of free fonts, so check them out to see if they suit your expectations.
 They are usually at the top of the search font box.